dportik/dadi_pipeline/Goodness_of_Fit/README.md

 ## Caveats:

- The data are simulated using the fs.sample() method in dadi, which is equivalent to a parametric boostrap ONLY if SNPs are unlinked across loci.
+ The data are simulated using the `fs.sample()` method in dadi, which is equivalent to a parametric boostrap ONLY if SNPs are unlinked across loci.
 For ddRADseq data where a single SNP is selected per locus, this is generally true, and this workflow is valid.
+However, there is also debate about whether we should be using nonparametric bootstraps instead (see the discussion thread [here](https://groups.google.com/forum/#!topic/dadi-user/e7MI1-wU98Q)).
+To reiterate, this workflow only performs parametric bootstraps, and you will need to decide if this is appropriate for your particular data set.

 ## Example Data Set: